scottlandon8/scott-portfolio/homework3and4.md

 ## Data Visualization to Critique: The Efficiency Landscape
 ![The Efficiency Landscape](PotentialUseChart.PNG)

 [Here is a link to the chart by Kirk Goldsberry](https://twitter.com/kirkgoldsberry/status/1487061768593711109?cxt=HHwWioC9wZezjaMpAAAA)

+The chart here describes the NBA teams based on their offensive, defensive, and net efficiency.
+The goal would to be in the upper right quadrant which he calls the "quadrant of wow" indicating you are performing well.
+The chart provides some summary text on specific teams and their rankings in their efficiencies.

 ## Critique of the Visualization
 The overall summary of the chart is that for someone who has experience with NBA the chart